 IMPACT Leadership Dinner

-The Chattanooga Women’s Leadership Institute will welcome three-time Emmy Award-winner Connie Chung as the keynote speaker for IMPACT, CWLI’s 9th Annual Leadership Dinner.
-This event will take place on Thursday, February 27, 2014, beginning at 6:30 p.m. at the Chattanooga Convention Center.
+The Chattanooga Women’s Leadership Institute (CWLI) will welcome one of CableWorld’s ‘most influential women in cable’ Susan Packard as the keynote speaker for IMPACT, CWLI’s 10th Annual Leadership Dinner.
+This event will take place on Tuesday, March 3, 2015, beginning at 6:30 p.m. at the Chattanooga Convention Center.

-CWLI is excited to welcome Ms. Chung to Chattanooga to serve as the keynote speaker for this year’s IMPACT Leadership Dinner.
-The skills Ms. Chung has developed to achieve her goals as a journalist helped her find tremendous success in her industry and philanthropic work.
+CWLI is excited to welcome Ms. Packard to Chattanooga to serve as the keynote speaker for this year’s IMPACT Leadership Dinner.
+The skills Ms. Packard has developed to achieve her goals as a businesswoman helped her find tremendous success in her industry and philanthropic work.
 Anyone who leads others will benefit from her story and the lessons learned from the various experiences she has had.

-CWLI’s mission is to increase the leadership skills and capabilities of women in the Chattanooga community.
+CWLI is a non-profit, membership organization whose mission is to increase the leadership skills and capabilities of women in the Chattanooga community.
 Through a variety of networking, training and educational programs, CWLI provides women with connections and skills to help them progress to leadership positions.
-For the past eight years, CWLI has hosted several notable female leaders, including Gloria Steinem; FDIC Chairman Sheila Bair; Canadian Prime Minister Kim Campbell; the first female Chief of the Cherokee Nation, Wilma Mankiller; Stacy Allison, the first American woman to summit Mt.
-Everest; and Dr. Mae Jemison, the first African-American woman in space.
+For the past nine years, CWLI has hosted several notable female leaders, including Gloria Steinem; FDIC Chairman Sheila Bair; Canadian Prime Minister Kim Campbell; the first female Chief of the Cherokee Nation, Wilma Mankiller; Stacy Allison, the first American woman to summit Mt.
+Everest; Dr. Mae Jemison, the first African-American woman in space; and Emmy award-winning journalist Connie Chung.

 Tickets for CWLI’s IMPACT Leadership Dinner are $65 each.
 Table Host sponsorships, which include a table for eight, priority seating and a listing in the program, are $1,200.
-Please contact Lesley Berryhill at (423) 394-8173 if you have questions, or if you would like information regarding sponsorship of this event.
+Please call (423) 394-8173 if you have questions, or if you would like information regarding sponsorship of this event.

 Women Impacting Policy Blog